 Subject to investigation and appeal, your library privileges can be suspended if you misuse the computer or the Internet access.

 "17.
-If a patron contravenes any provision of this bylaw, the Library Director may:
+If a customer contravenes any provision of this bylaw, the Library Director may:

-(a) suspend or revoke the patron's borrowing privileges;
+(a) suspend or revoke the customer's borrowing privileges;

-(b) prohibit the patron from entering the library facility for a specified period of time;
+(b) prohibit the customer from entering the library facility for a specified period of time;